preston-thompson/stm32vldiscovery_bios/README.md

     time.sleep(0.1)
 ```

+Documentation for the drivers can be found in `stm32vldiscovery.py` and in the drivers themselves under `drv/`.

 ## How does this work?
 The peripheral drivers' interfaces are wrapped in `fw/rpc.c` and each driver function call is assigned a 2 byte code.
 To call
 one of the drivers' functions, the function code is sent over the UART and then the function arguments are sent over the UART.